sudeep71/RNA_Seq_Tutorial/docs/05_getdata_readquality.rst

 	ssh dev-intel14-phi

-Once you log into the dev node, type or paste the following
+Once you log into the dev node (you can get the list when you first log into the hpcc), type or paste the following

 ::